Pranjal2041/COL106AssignmentEvaluator/README.md

 To use enter these commands after java DriverXtreme.
 For example to invoke all arguments, type `java DriverXtreme --large --report 3`

 * `--large` :- Use to enable large test case
+* `--complex` :- Use to enable performance evaluation(i.e AVL is faster than BST) test case.
 * `--report` :- Enables report generation
 * assign_num :- Enter assignment number to check your code on (Default is 3).